 Some Medicare scam calls promise free or steeply discounted medical equipment or services (like genetic testing) in exchange for your Medicare or credit card number.
 Scammers running these schemes may claim to be a representative from Medicare or a third-party medical organization.

-Giving up your personal or financial information will leave you exposed to fraud, and could even lead to your Medicare coverage being canceled if the scammer makes false claims in your name.
+Giving up your personal or financial information will leave you exposed to fraud and could even lead to your Medicare coverage being canceled if the scammer makes false claims in your name.
+Treat any offer of free medical products or services with extreme caution and verify it directly with a trusted medical professional or Medicare representative.

 6. You get excessive bills for online or telehealth services